Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Conclusions and Discussion

 \acknowledgments

-We thank Nicola Giacobbo, Michela Mapelli for providing population synthesis data, and Ping Chen, Xiao-Wei Duan for valuable comments.
+{We thank Nicola Giacobbo, Michela Mapelli for providing population synthesis data, and Ping Chen, Xiao-Wei Duan, Micheal Coughlin, Mansi M. Kasliwal, Mattia Bulla, Francois Foucart for valuable comments, and an anonymous referee for constructive suggestions}.
 The work of J.P.Z is partially supported by the National Science Foundation of China under Grant No. 11721303 and the National Basic Research Program of China under grant No. 2014CB845800.
-Y.W.Y is supported by the National Natural Science Foundation of China under Grant No. 11822302, 1183303.
+Y.W.Y is supported by the National Natural Science Foundation of China under Grant No. 11822302, 11833003.
 Y.P.Y is supported by National Natural Science Foundation of China grant No. 12003028 and Yunnan University grant No.C176220100087.
 H.G. is supported by the National Natural Science Foundation of China under Grant No. 11722324, 11690024, 11633001, the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB23040100 and the Fundamental Research Funds for the Central Universities.
 L.D.L. is supported by the National Postdoctoral Program for Innovative Talents (grant No. BX20190044), China Postdoctoral Science Foundation (grant No. 2019M660515), and “LiYun” postdoctoral fellow of Beijing Normal University.
 Z.L is supported by the National Natural Science Foundation of China under Grant No. 11773003, U1931201.
 Z.J.C is supported by the National Natural Science Foundation of China (No. 11690023).